typehero/typehero/LOCAL.md

 pnpm refresh
 ```

-This will cause prisma to force reset the database through the `db:reset`
+This will cause Prisma to force reset the database through the `db:reset`
 command and then run `db:seed`.

 </details>